 Visit the Harriet Tubman Underground Railroad Visitor Center for an overview of her life, then travel the Harriet Tubman Underground Railroad Byway to see sites where she lived, worked, worshipped and escaped.

 Frederick Douglass rose above his horrific childhood in slavery to become a self-liberated leader, orator, writer, and statesperson, working for the abolition of slavery and the education of African Americans.
-Born in 1818 on the banks of Tuckahoe Creek, he lived enslaved in Wye Mills, St. Michaels, and Baltimore where he taught himself to read, eventually escaping on the Philadelphia, Wilmington and Baltimore Railroad by disguising himself as a sailor.
+Born in 1818 on the banks of Tuckahoe Creek, he lived enslaved in Wye Mills, St. Michaels, and Baltimore where he taught himself to read, eventually escaping on the Philadelphia, Wilmington and Baltimore Railroad from President Street Station, by disguising himself as a sailor.
 As an abolitionist, he published an anti-slavery newspaper and gave rousing speeches against slavery.
 After the Civil War, Douglass returned to the Eastern Shore to visit his former home, and later settled in the Anacostia region of Washington, D.C.